Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Localization of the measure and the perimeter

 \section{Localization of the measure and the perimeter}

-From now on we assume that every Finsler manifold has finite reversibility constant, that every closed forward ball is compact, and the following convexity hypothesis: for all $x,y$ in the interior of a manifold and for all geodesics $\gamma$ connecting them, we have that $\gamma$ does not touch the boundary.
+From now on we assume that every Finsler manifold is forward-complete, that it has finite reversibility constant, and local forward convexity.
 To prove Theorem~\ref{T:main1} we consider the isoperimetric problem inside a ball with larger and larger radius.
 In order to apply the needle decomposition given by the Localization Theorem~\ref{T:locMCP}, one also needs in principle the balls to be convex.
 As in general balls fail to be convex, we will overcome this issue in the following way.